sparkletown/sparkle/README.md

-# co-reality-map: Co-reality Collective Party Map App
+# Sparkle: SparkleTown Platform

-A clickable party map to help you navigate Co-reality Collective parties.
+Codebase for SparkleTown, brought to you by Sparkle.

 ## Getting started